zhong-yy/volpick/README.md

 ## Model Usage
 If you are only interested in applying the model, please see folder `Final_models`, and you can ignore other folders.

+~~To load the models in SeisBench, you need to copy them to the model directory of SeisBench.~~
+The model weights have been uploaded to the SeisBench repository and can be accessed through `from_pretrained('volpick')` directly.  `Final_models/demo.ipynb` shows a minimal example.
+Check the [SeisBench document](https://seisbench.readthedocs.io/en/stable/) for more details about SeisBench model API.

 **(1) Models**
 ```
 Final_models